MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 ```

 ### Unregister a table connection
-When done using an external table that is connected to a given source you can un, issue the following command.
+When done using an external table that is connected to a given source you can , issue the following command.
 When UNREGISTERTABLECONNECTION is called, the current transaction will be rolled back.

 ```
 UNREGISTERTABLECONNECTION(TABLECONNECTIONTYPE::ExternalSQL, '<MyExternalConnectionName>');